-My most recent book project, entitled Globalizing Fortune on The Early Modern Stage, is forthcoming from Oxford University Press.
+My most recent book project, entitled Globalizing Fortune on The Early Modern Stage, was published by Oxford University Press in 2022.
 This study examines how ancient and early modern ideas of chance, luck, and opportunity evolved in relation to the emergence of proto-capitalist global expansion.
 It also demonstrates how the commercial theater developed new dramatic conventions and representational techniques in response to the new ideas of fortune that a globalizing moment made possible.
 I am in the process of writing a new collaborative book with Henry Turner (Rutgers University) that explores pluralistic understandings of the concept of “world” in Shakespeare’s plays as a means to imagining alternatives to globalization and an anthropocentric future.

 Jane Hwang Degenhardt

 Professor of English